Fierioziy/ParticleNativeAPI/README.md

 Use `isValid` method on particle type to handle such cases.

+All particle types in lists are guaranteed to be non-null, so you can safely use `isValid` method on them before creating packets.

 Most of the time you need to use only one of lists, however you can freely and safely use both of them.
 ```java